solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 ### How Clients Submit Transactions

 In Solana, there is no concept of a mempool.
 All transactions, whether they are initiated programmatically or by an end-user, are efficiently routed to leaders so that they สามารถ be processed into a block.
 There are two main ways in which a transaction สามารถ be sent to leaders:
-1. By proxy via an RPC server and the [sendTransaction](https://docs.solana.com/developing/clients/jsonrpc-api#sendtransaction) JSON-RPC method
+1. By proxy via an RPC server และ the [sendTransaction](https://docs.solana.com/developing/clients/jsonrpc-api#sendtransaction) JSON-RPC method
 2. Directly to leaders via a [TPU Client](https://docs.rs/solana-client/1.7.3/solana_client/tpu_client/index.html)

 The vast majority of end-users will submit transactions via an RPC server.
-When a client submits a transaction, the receiving RPC node will in turn attempt to broadcast the transaction to both the current and next leaders.
-Until the transaction is processed by a leader, there is no record of the transaction outside of what the client and the relaying RPC nodes are aware of.
-In the case of a TPU client, rebroadcast and leader forwarding is handled entirely by the client software.
+When a client submits a transaction, the receiving RPC node will in turn attempt to broadcast the transaction to both the current และ next leaders.
+Until the transaction is processed by a leader, there is no record of the transaction outside of what the client และ the relaying RPC nodes are aware of.
+In the case of a TPU client, rebroadcast และ leader forwarding is handled entirely by the client software.

 ![Transaction Journey](./retrying-transactions/tx-journey.png)